strangelove-ventures/oss-repo-template-golang/docs/WORKFLOWS.md

 Configuration Steps:

 1. Configure which languages to analyze by updating the `language` section under the `strategy` section.
-There are additionall comments within the workflow stating which languages CodeQL supports.
+There are additional comments within the workflow stating which languages CodeQL supports.

 ---